BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * same-site
 * none

 The weird value is `same-site`.
 What constitutes the same site?
-I assumed that `restspace.dicax.org` and `misc.dicax.org` would be different sites and several less-reliable websites implied this.
+I assumed that `restspace.dicax.org` and `misc.dicax.org` would be different sites and several less-reliable sources implied this.
 But [digging deep here](https://developer.mozilla.org/en-US/docs/Glossary/Site) I found that the distinguishing feature between sites is the "registrable domain" which is just "dicax.org."

 Despite that definition of *site* my experiments found that setting a cookie to `SameSite=strict` prevents that cookie from being shared between `restspace.dicax.org` and `misc.dicax.org`.
 In that case, it seems that both addresses must have the *same-origin* which means that the scheme, host name, and port must all match.
 Thus, I changed my test to check whether origins are the same.